mangila/mangila/README.md

 👋 Hi, I’m @mangila

-I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind
+I spend most of my time to contribute to my own GitHub projects where I just build stuffs that comes to my mind.

+- If you need teaching, assistance or commits please send me an email! :email:

 Currently doing a closed source Elixir and Astro deployed to AWS project automated with Python, Terraform and Ansible